pravinyo/workflow/README.md

 ### Event handling
-workflows can be signalled about an external event.
+Workflows can be signalled about an external event.
 A signal is always point to point destined to a specific workflow instance.
 Signals are always processed in the order in which they are received.
 - Human Tasks
 - Process Execution Alteration
 - Synchronization
-  Example: there is a requirement that all messages for a single user are processed sequentially but the underlying messaging infrastructure can deliver them in parallel.
-The Cadence solution would be to have a workflow per user and signal it when an event is received.
-Then the workflow would buffer all signals in an internal data structure and then call an activity for every signal received.
+  Example: there is a requirement that all messages for a single user are processed sequentially
+  but the underlying messaging infrastructure can deliver them in parallel.
+The Cadence solution
+  would be to have a workflow per user and signal it when an event is received.
+Then the workflow
+  would buffer all signals in an internal data structure and then call an activity for every signal received.

 ### Visibility
 - View,  Filter and Search for Workflow Executions